usmcamp0811/dotfiles/SECRETS.md

 }
 ```

+Then, write the policy to the vault:

 ```bash
 vault policy write campground-policy campground_secrets.hcl
 ```

-## Create an Authentication Method
+## Setting Up an Authentication Method

-Need to enable `approle` authentication.
+Next, enable the `approle` authentication method and write the role:

 ```bash
 vault auth enable approle
 vault write auth/approle/role/campground-role policies=campground-policy
 ```

-## Get the role ID and the Secret ID
+## Obtaining the Role ID and Secret ID

-These commands will output the role ID and secret ID, respectively.
+Use the following commands to obtain the role ID and secret ID:
-You'll need to provide these to your application, for example by writing
-them to the /role_id and /secret_id files as in the previous example.

 ```bash
 vault read auth/approle/role/campground-role/role-id
 vault write -f auth/approle/role/campground-role/secret-id
 ```

+These IDs will be needed by your application.
+You can provide them by writing them to the /role_id and /secret_id files.

-## Write the Secrets
+## Writing the Secrets

+To write the secrets, use the following command:

 ```bash
 vault kv put secret/campground value=my-super-secret-value
 ```

-# How to use Vault Secrets in NixOS System
+# Using Vault Secrets in a NixOS System

-We are able to use the above secret in systemd services using [nixos-vault-service](https://github.com/determinatesystems/nixos-vault-service).
+You can use the secrets in systemd services with the help of [nixos-vault-service](https://github.com/determinatesystems/nixos-vault-service), which patches systemd services.
-This `nixos-vault-service` does this by just patching systemd services.

-## Create Service
+## Creating a Service

-For the purpose of this example we need to create a service to use our secrets.
-In the
-context of how my dotfiles are configured (using [Snowfall-lib](https://github.com/snowfallorg/lib)),
-we need to create a folder for our service in `./modules/services/<service-name>`.
-The service
-is then defined with the following file.
+For this example, we'll create a service to use our secrets.
+In the context of how my dotfiles are configured (using [Snowfall-lib](https://github.com/snowfallorg/lib)), we need to create a folder for our service in `./modules/services/<service-name>`.
+The service is then defined with the following file:

 *default.nix*